Mario1234/cpp-monadic-sudoku/README.md

-Lambda expressions above named are >>= operand overloading that implements a functor template of the monad structure called vectormonada. vectormonada is an implementation of monad template monada which is just the general purpose monad template with its unit method (template bind).
+Lambda expressions above named are >>= operand overloading that implements a functor template of the monad structure called vectormonada. vectormonada is an implementation (template bind) of monad template monada which is just the general purpose monad template with its unit method.
 Furthermore, vectormonada declare its functor method as a >>= operand overloading where it takes a vector and the lambda returned object as parameters of it and executes an iteration over that vector to apply the lambda expression and, also append each lambda result. i.e.: That's why function reducePosiblesOtrasCeldas1d in Resolutor can iterate over posibles1d vector parameter applying a check over each element of it and creating unitary vectors from this element using the functor appending.